douglasrizzo/catsim/docs/_sources/introduction.rst.txt

 These examples depict the generation of an array of five items according to the different logistic models.
 In the last example, parameters :math:`a` and :math:`b` have a correlation of :math:`0.5`, an adjustment that may be useful in case simulations require it [Chang2001]_.

 After the simulation, catsim adds a fourth column to the item matrix, representing the items exposure rate, commonly denoted as :math:`r`.
-Its value denotes how many times an item has been used and it is calculated as follows:
+Its value denotes how many times an item has been used and it is computed as follows:

 .. math:: r_i = \frac{q_i}{N}